estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 ## Navvy approach

-I won't be delaying any more practical time, at this point you should have all the necessary knowledge to follow along.
+I won't be delaying any more practical time, at this point the reader should have all the necessary knowledge to follow along.

 As we open the PE on Binary Ninja, we soon notice the same obfuscation technique used by the previous sample: